Join today and get outside at one of our 60+ wildlife sanctuaries. New Individual and Family memberships are just $35! Start your membership

 In fall, grackles gather into large flocks before migration at communal roosts, some of which can be impressively massive (as many as one million birds!).
 Most grackles migrate a short distance south to pass the winter, but some few opt to brave the storms each year, often mixed with flocks of other blackbirds.

-In late spring and summer, owners of swimming pools are surprised to observe the large common grackle (a member of the blackbird family) repeatedly dropping small white sacs into their pools.
+In late spring and summer, owners of swimming pools may be surprised to observe the large Common Grackle repeatedly dropping small white sacs into their pools.
 Those sacs are the excreted waste of young grackles.
 The adults then dispose of the sacs in the nearest body of water (often a pool), in an effort to keep a clean nest.

 There are no apparent health risks associated with the fecal sacs, but it is recommended that you dispose of them before entering the swimming pool.